facelessuser/BracketHighlighter/docs/customize.md

 ```

 ## Bracket Plugin API
-There are two kinds of plugins that can be written `definition` plugins (plugins attached to bracket definitions via the `plugin_library` option) or `run instance` plugins (plugins that are that are fed in the BracketHighligher via the command parameter `plugin`).
+There are two kinds of plugins that can be written `definition` plugins (plugins attached to bracket definitions via the `plugin_library` option) or `run instance` plugins (plugins that are that are fed directly into the BracketHighligher command via the command parameter `plugin`).

 Bracket plugins use `BracketRegions`.